SketchyMaze/guidebook/docs/story-mode.md

 You may complete a level by using cheat codes, e.g. for noclip and going straight for the level goal.
 This will unlock the next level, but you won't be able to record a High Score for completing a level using cheats.

+* The cheat code `master key` will let you play any level, even if it's not unlocked yet.
+* During gameplay, the cheat code `warp whistle` will "complete" the current level but not set a high score.

 ## Azulian Tag

 **New in v0.12.0**